grayodesa/terminal42/wp-content/plugins/wpsso/readme.txt

 = Quick List of Features (Continued) =

-**WPSSO Pro / Power-User Features**
+**WordPress Social Sharing Optimization (WPSSO) Pro / Power-User Features**

 * A Social Settings metabox for Post, Page, custom post type, user profile, and term / taxonomy (category and tag) editing pages &mdash; the Social Settings metbox allows you to customize the article topic, the shared title, the Open Graph / Facebook / Rich Pin, Google Search, and Twitter Card descriptions, along with the shared image and/or video.
 * Fully renders content (including shortcodes) for accurate description texts.
 * Support for embedded videos in content text (iframe and object HTML markup).
 * Additional Open Graph / Rich Pin meta tags for videos and ecommerce products.
-* Twitter [Player Card](https://dev.twitter.com/cards/types/player) markup for embedded videos from Slideshare, Vimeo, Wistia, and/or Youtube.
+* Twitter [Player Card](https://dev.twitter.com/cards/types/player) markup for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and/or Youtube.
 * Include or exclude individual Google / SEO, Open Graph, Twitter Card, and Schema meta tags from webpage headers.
 * Configurable user profile contact field names and labels.
 * Optional URL shortening with Bitly, Google, Ow.ly, TinyURL, or YOURLS.